yelghali/prompt-based-tutorial-AKS/README.md

 - How can I use an internal load balancer with a private IP to expose a non-HTTP application within a virtual network in AKS?

+## Advanced Neworking
+	- What is Cilium and what is the difference between CNI Clilium powered Azure overlay and Azure CNI Overlay  ?

 ## Identity & RBAC
 For Developers: